logancho/2D-GAME-PROJECT/README.txt

 The Trial

 A single player, top-down beat-em-up RPG.
+All game assets are my own creation.

 ============================
 =:Instructions for playing:=